 Lessons Learnt

 The electric field probe performance was tested on three different electrode geometries that provided distinct electric field profiles on which sensing performance can be evaluated.
 The fibre optic probes were used in experiments to measure electric fields within these electrode geometries, and hence test the sensitivity, usability and repeatability of e-field measurements.
 In parallel with experiments COMSOL FEA models of tested geometries were developed to obtain predicted localised electric field data for the considered geometries.
 The obtained COMSOL predicted e-field magnitudes were compared to the corresponding probe measured data for practical assessment of sensing performance.
 In all three geometries, the two probes yielded repeatable results and magnitudes.
 With increase in the voltage magnitude and associated electric field increase, the measurements formed a linear response for all electrode geometries.
 Differences between the COMSOL magnitudes and those recorded using the probes were observed, however these were associated with the placement of the probe within the electrode geometries, and variations within the actual COMSOL models.
 The results contained in this report provide sufficient evidence to deploy the sensors for the next stage of this project, which is the small-scale insulator string measurements.
-Detailed results of the sensor tests against electrode geometries is provided within the report/Document “D1.3 Report on sensor performance against standard electric field profiles, sensitivity and usability.
+Detailed results of the sensor tests against electrode geometries are provided within the report/Document “D1.3 Report on sensor performance against standard electric field profiles, sensitivity and usability.

 Dissemination